Slimefun-Addon-Community/HardcoreSlimefun/README.md

 messages:
   lost-random-research: '&cYou lost a random research!'
   lost-all-research: '&cOh noes...
 You lost all your research!'
   research-failed: '&cResearch failed!
-You''l need to do that again :^)'
+You''ll need to do that again :^)'
   android-malfunctioned: '&cYour Android has malfunctioned!
 Let it cool down and start it again'
 ```